aedobbyn/postal/README.md

 ### Usage

-There are 99999^2 or 9,999,800,001 possible origin-destination zip combinations.
-USPS narrows down that search space a bit by trimming zips to their first 3 digits.

-Supply a 3-digit origin and, optionally, destination zip prefix to find their corresponding zone.
+`fetch_zones` lets you find the zone corresponding to a 3-digit origin zip prefix and one or many 3-digit destination zip prefixes.

 ``` r
 library(usps)